farmannaseem/Weather-Forcasting-Application/README.md

 - npm run dev
 ## Screenshots

-Here are some screenshots of the project in action:
+Here are some screenshot of the project in action:

 ![Weather Forecasting Screenshot](Screenshot%20(71).png)